SummerSlam (1990): Event

 Before the pay-per-view began, Shane Douglas defeated Buddy Rose in a dark match.
 Hercules attacked Shawn Michaels prior to the first televised bout, hitting him in the knee with a chain.
+The attack was not seen in the live broadcast nor in the Coliseum Video release of the event, but was shown in future broadcasts and releases of the event.
 Although his partner was unable to compete, Jannetty controlled the beginning of the match, using hip tosses to throw Roma and Hercules.
 Power and Glory then attacked Jannetty while their manager, Slick, distracted the referee.
 Although Jannetty was able to mount a brief comeback, Roma and Hercules wore him down and got the victory after performing a PowerPlex—a superplex from Hercules followed by a diving splash from Roma.

 The Texas Tornado got an early advantage in his match with Mr. Perfect, controlling the bout with several power moves.
 Mr. Perfect recovered and used a neckbreaker and sleeper hold to wear down the Tornado.
 As Perfect was showing off for the crowd, the Tornado attacked him from behind.
 He wore Perfect down with a clawhold before hitting him with a discus punch to win the match and the Intercontinental Championship.

 Sensational Sherri came to the ring for her match against Sapphire, but Sapphire did not come to the ring.
 As a result, Sherri was awarded the victory by forfeit.

 Tito Santana began his match with The Warlord by locking his opponent in a headlock and dropkicking him out of the ring.
 The Warlord took control of the match when he returned to the ring, using his strength to control the match.
 Slick, The Warlord's manager, interfered, but Santana regained a brief advantage.
 The Warlord gained the victory by pinning Santana after performing a running powerslam.

 In the two out of three falls tag team match, Crush and Smash represented Demolition against the team of Bret Hart and Jim Neidhart.
 Both teams relied on brawling tactics during the first fall, which was awarded to Demolition when they pinned Hart after performing the Demolition Decapitation.
 They continued to wear down Hart until Neidhart tagged back into the match.
 He and Hart took turns attacking Smash before performing the Hart Attack.
 Before they could pin him, however, Crush prevented the referee from making a pinfall count, which resulted in a disqualification.
 During the third fall, Demolition distracted the referee, enabling Ax, their third member, to come to hide at ringside.
 When Smash was knocked out of the ring, Ax took his place while Smash hid.
 Well rested, Ax used his power to control the match against Hart.
 Ax and Smash traded places again, but the Legion of Doom appeared and pulled Ax out from under the ring.
 With Smash distracted, Hart and Neidhart were able to tackle Crush and pin him to win the match and the WWF Tag Team Championship.